 Jira can help you track time spent on tasks and projects, convey accurate data for timesheets, and give you a clear understanding of project progress, estimates, and deadlines.
 It offers basic time tracking capabilities with the help of Jira time tracking fields:

 Jira provides an opportunity to log time and observe the task progress, but it doesn’t provide a dedicated timesheet section with customizable reports.
-For users who need more advanced tracking, there is a great variety of 3rd party add-ons that can be integrated with Jira to provide even more deep insights.
+For users who need more advanced time tracking functionality, there is a great variety of 3rd party add-ons that can be integrated with Jira to make time tracking plugins provide even more deep insights.

 The app provides a more accurate view of your team’s time spent on projects.
 It provides precise metrics and reporting, as well as a visual breakdown of where time has been spent on a project.
 It’s a useful feature that you can use to make effective decisions to help improve productivity.

 Jira time tracking fields are fully synced with ActivityTimeline.
 When a user logs time to a Jira issue, it shows up on the timeline of the app and vice versa.
 The app’s planning Dashboard provides a deep visualization of the overall project/task/user progress on different levels – team and individual:

 You can assign already existing tasks or create new ones directly from the dashboard.
 With timelines, users can see what’s happening now, what’s coming up soon, and what’s on the horizon.
 They’re also a great way to keep track of current tasks and avoid bottlenecks.
 It’s easy to set and update estimates on the timelines: